Apply by December 10, 2024

 • Officers and members of the EWA Board of Directors are not eligible to apply.

-• EWA expects to award approximately eight fellowships in this round.
+• EWA expects to award approximately five expanded fellowships and two micro-fellowships in this round.

 • Fellows will also have access to coaching from a veteran reporter if they choose.

-• The EWA Reporting Fellowship program is supported in part by grants from Ascendium Education Group and the Wallace Foundation.
+• The EWA Reporting Fellowship program is supported in part by grants from the ECMC Foundation and the Wallace Foundation.

-• Fellows are required to submit final deliverables by Nov.
-30, 2024.
+• Fellows are required to submit final deliverables 30 days post-publication.
 This includes story metrics captured one month after the work is published, a personal narrative explaining the reach and impact of the project, and a budget detailing line-item expenditure of fellowship funds.
 This information is necessary to consider the fellowship project complete.

 • Efforts to strengthen and diversify leadership in public K-12 schools, focusing on their impact on student learning and educator effectiveness.